APinarSole/Heisenberg-spin-hamiltonian/README.md

 # Heisenberg-spin-hamiltonian
 This script obtains the energies and eigenvalues in a two-spin system from a Heisenberg model, offering the combined base that diagonalizes the Hamiltonian to visualize the components of each spin state as a function of the echange coupling J and the magnetic anisotropy.
-It can handle S=1/2,1,3/2 and 2 spin systems with in/out of plane magnetic anisotropy (E,D) and a vectorial magnetic field B.
+It can handle any S1,S2 spin values with in/out of plane magnetic anisotropy (E,D) and a vectorial magnetic field B.
 This is part of a deeper study of two spin systems carried out to understand how the nickelocene molecule couples with another spins in STM (https://www.nature.com/articles/s41557-024-01453-9), but the script works for any two spin system.
 A more complete script to fit this kind of interactions that also include the cotunneling formalism to account for the current effects in STM is available here: https://github.com/ManishMitharwall/Nickelocene_Spin_Sensor
 For more info about spin sensors: https://andrespinarsole.wordpress.com/